krobelus/rate-experiments/README.md

 asymmetric tautology* (DRAT) [@Heule_2014].

 A solver operates on a formula that acts as knowledge base.
 It contains constraints that are called clauses.
-Starting from the input formula, clauses are added and deleted during the process of solving.
+Starting from the input formula, clauses are added and deleted while solving.
 A DRAT proof is a trace of the solver's execution, containing information on which clauses are added and deleted.

-Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to increase their performance.
+Deletions were introduced in solvers based on the *conflict-driven clause-learning* (CDCL) architecture to increase their performance [@cdcl].
 However, in many proofs produced by current solvers there are some deletions of unique reason clauses, yet these solvers do not actually undo assignments that were caused by those clauses.
-State-of-the-art proof checkers ignore deletions of unit clauses (including unique reason clauses) and thus match the solvers internal behavior.
+Perhaps because of this, state-of-the-art proof checkers ignore deletions of unit clauses [@rebola2018two] (including unique reason clauses) and thus match the solvers internal behavior.
 As a result, the checkers are not faithful to the specification of DRAT proofs [@rebola2018two].
-We provide patches for top-performing solvers to make them generate proofs without those spurious deletions of unique reasons.
+We provide patches for top-performing solvers to make them generate proofs without those spurious deletions of unique reasons, eliminating the need to ignore deletions of unit clauses.

 We refer to the original definition of the proof format as *specified* DRAT and to the one that is actually implemented by state-of-the-art checkers as *operational* DRAT [@rebola2018two].
 The classes of proofs accepted by checkers of these two flavors of DRAT are incomparable.

-Specified DRAT is necessary to verify solvers' inprocessing steps which are employing deletions of unique reason clauses [@rebola2018two].
+State-of-the-art SAT solvers employ complex inprocessing techniques to simplify a formula.
+Such a simplification must be logged in the proof as well.
+If it uses deletions of unique reason clauses, then a checker for specified DRAT is necessary to verify the inprocessing technique [@rebola2018two].

 DRAT proof-checking is computationally expensive, so it is desirable to optimize checkers.
-In theory, checking costs are comparable to solving [@Heule_2014] Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
-There exists an efficient algorithm for specified DRAT [@RebolaCruz2018].
-We provide an optimized implementation which was missing.
+In theory, checking costs are comparable to solving [@Heule_2014].
+Consider the problem of the Schur Number Five, where solving took just over 14 CPU years whereas running the DRAT checker on the resulting proof took 20.5 CPU years [@schur-5].
+There exists an efficient algorithm for specified DRAT [@RebolaCruz2018] of which we provide the first optimized implementation.
 Previous empirical results for that algorithm suggest that the computational costs of checking DRAT is the almost the same for either flavor of DRAT.

 We have re-implemented the algorithm in combination with other optimizations to roughly match the performance of the fastest checkers.
-We provide more extensive results, supporting that specified and operational DRAT are equally expensive to check on an average real-world instance.
-We also observe that a high number of concrete reason deletions tends to have a significant impact on checking performance.
+We provide more extensive results, providing more evidence that specified and operational DRAT are equally expensive to check on an average real-world instance.
+We also observe that a high number of reason deletions tends to have a significant impact on checking performance.

-The majority of today's proofs are incorrect under specified DRAT.
-In order to find possible bugs in proof generation and proof-checking procedures, we use the previously unpublished incorrectness certificate SICK.
-It specifies the format for a small witness that can be efficiently checked to verify that a proof is indeed incorrect.
+The majority of solvers at SAT competitions produce proofs that are incorrect under specified DRAT.
+For those proofs, our checker outputs a small, efficiently checkable incorrectness certificate in the previously unpublished  SICK format.
+The incorrectness certificate can be used to check the incorrectness of a proof independently of the checker, which helps developers debug proof-generation and proof-checking algorithms.
 We contribute a small modification to the SICK format.

-\todo{update}
 The rest of this paper is organized as follows: In [the following section][2.
-Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability, checking algorithms, the problem with unique reason deletions and existing checkers.
+Preliminaries] we will introduce preliminary knowledge about SAT solving, proofs of unsatisfiability and proof checking, including the problem with unique reason deletions.
 Our first contribution, a proposal on how to change solvers to produce unambiguously correct proofs, can be found in [Section 3][3.
-Solvers].
-The SICK format along our extension will be described in [Section 4][4.
-SICK Format].
-The third contribution will be discussed in [Section 5][5.
-Checker Implementation] with experimental results being presented in [the following section][6.
+DRAT Proofs without Deletions of Unique Reason Clauses].
+[Section 4][4.
+Complete and Fast DRAT Proof-Checking] concerns the efficient implementation of specified DRAT:  after briefly discussing other checkers we present our implementation and describe the SICK format for incorrectness certificates.
+Experimental results evaluating checker performance are given in [Section 5][5.
 Experimental Evaluation].
-Finally, we draw a [conclusion][7.
-Conclusion] and give outlook on [future work][8.
+Finally, we draw a [conclusion][6.
+Conclusion] and give outlook on [future work][7.
 Future Work] in the area of proof-checking.

 2. Preliminaries
 ================